UBC-MDS/programming-in-python-for-data-science/slides/module1_03.md

 Attributes can be distinguished from methods and functions as they do not have parentheses.
-Attributes can be thought of as nouns or adjectives that describe an object.
+They can be thought of as nouns or adjectives that describe an object.

-`df.shape` is an example of this.
+Take `df.shape` as an example.
 In this case, our dataframe `df` is our object and `.shape` is the attribute describing it.